Unleash/unleash/website/docs/feature-flag-tutorials/react/implementing-feature-flags.md

 This configuration object is used to populate the `FlagProvider` component that comes from Unleash and wraps around the application, using the credentials to target the specific feature flag you created for the project.

-You can find more documentation on Unleash API tokens and client keys [here](https://docs.getunleash.io/reference/api-tokens-and-client-keys#front-end-tokens).
+You can check our documentation on [API tokens and client keys](https://docs.getunleash.io/reference/api-tokens-and-client-keys) for more specifics and see additional use-cases in our [Client-Side SDK with React](https://docs.getunleash.io/reference/sdks/react) documentation.

-Additionally, we have documentation on using the [Client-Side SDK with React](https://docs.getunleash.io/reference/sdks/react) for advanced use cases.

 ## 5. Use the feature flag to rollout a notifications badge